nahuelsgk/ichnaea-pfc-nahuel/amqp/INSTALL.md

     sudo service rabbitmq-server restart

-Open the web browser at http://localhost:55672 and enter with user guest password guest.
+Open the web browser at http://localhost:55672 and enter with user `guest` password `guest`.

+### Building documentation

+The in-depth document can be found at doc/ichnaea_amqp.md and can be converted from markdown to different formats using `pandoc`.

+    sudo apt-get install pandoc latex-beamer

+To convert to pdf use the following command:

+    pandoc -s --highlight-style pygments -o ichnaea_amqp.pdf ichnaea_amqp.md

+To convert to html use the following command:

+    pandoc -s --highlight-style pygments -o ichnaea_amqp.html ichnaea_amqp.md